Basilbabyskaria/VS-code_shortCuts/More VS Code Extensions/VS Extensions.md

 ## NPM
 * Supports running npm scripts defined in the package.json & validating the installed modules against the dependencies defined in the package.json.

+## Settings Sync
+* It allows you to sync pretty much everything you customize on VSCode to Github, from settings to keyboard shortcuts to other VSCode extensions.

+## Auto Rename Tag
+* While VSCode inherently highlights matching tags and immediately adds closing tags whenever you type an opening tag, Auto Rename Tag automatically renames tags that you change.